-Governing bodies do not have to consult with the local authority on applying for conversion to academy status.
+Governing bodies do not have to consult the local authority on applying for conversion to academy status.

 Schools, regardless of their status, already enjoy considerable autonomy over their affairs, whilst remaining accountable for their use of public money.

-However, out of their funding allocation, an academy will have to make provision to replicate the range of services (finance, personnel, legal, insurances, etc) previously provided by the local authority.
+However, out of their funding allocation, an academy will have to make provision to replicate the range of services (finance, personnel, legal, insurances, etc.) that had been previously provided by the local authority.

 There is no additional money to support new buildings or refurbishment to existing buildings for schools that become an academy.